White Lilies Island

-Background, songwriting and production
+Background

-In May 1998, during a backstage interview at MTV Movie Award where she performed, Imbruglia told journalists she was writing new songs during her time off.
-In June 1998, Imbruglia also informed Washington Post that she began to sketch songs for her sophomore album, and would collaborate again with Phil Thornalley, producer of "Torn" and former Eurythmics Dave Stewart.
-However, she also indicated that she would let things happen naturally and wouldn't rush the process.
+In May 1998, during a backstage interview at the MTV Movie Awards, Imbruglia said she was writing new material.
+The following month, she told the Washington Post that she had begun sketching songs for her second album and would collaborate again with Phil Thornalley and Dave Stewart, but emphasized she would not rush the process.
+At the 13th ARIA Music Awards, she told presenter Molly Meldrum that the album was "coming along fine." and in early 2000, when Imbruglia was being interviewed by Chris Evans on TFI Friday, Imbruglia said she had been writing intensively for the album while maintaining a balanced life.
+Further commenting on the album's writing process, Imbruglia told Billboard that she preferred to invest her time in developing as a songwriter rather than chasing hit songs.
+She revealed that she had written 64 new songs, only to discard them all and start over.

-In October 1999, after receiving an Outstanding Achievement Award on stage at 13th ARIA Music Awards, Imbruglia was asked by the presenter Molly Meldrum about the progress of her second album production, to whom she replied: “...it's coming along fine”.

-In early 2000, when Imbruglia was being interviewed by Chris Evans on TFI Friday, she said that she had been hunting for her second album, and that she was writing intensively.
-However, she also stated that she needed to have a balanced life.

 Imbruglia chose to name her album White Lilies Island as she wanted to associate the album with the location where most of the songwriting took place.
-For Imbruglia, the island could be meant as bliss and paradise but also a total isolation which contributed to her complex feelings during the process of making the album.
+For the singer, the island could be meant as bliss and paradise but also a total isolation which contributed to her complex feelings during the process of making the album.
 Imbruglia emphasized that it was essential for her to be a major contributor for every song on the album, highlighting the pressure she had felt after the unexpected worldwide success of her debut single, "Torn" which had been a cover.
 She also stated that she'd have liked to write songs in her bedroom during afternoon and that being single at the time helped her finish the album the way she wanted.
-For all the songs on the album, Imbruglia highlighted "Butterflies" as the first song she wrote which helped her determine the overall sound and mood for the album, as well as "That Day" which she favored due to its distinctive style, she also praised RCA Records for being brave to release "That Day" as the first single internationally even though it's not a pop radio-friendly song and a commercial risk.
+For all the songs on the album, Imbruglia highlighted "Butterflies" as the first song she wrote which helped her determine the overall sound and mood for the album, as well as "That Day" which she favored due to its distinctive style.